HP41/docker-papercut/papercut-mf/README.md

 - `papercut` service is run as console therefore it ouputs to stdout.
 - `/papercut/server/server/data/internal` - This is where the internal database is stored.
     - If mounted on host, the database initialized by the installation during image capture will be overwritten.
-    - `entrypoint.sh` will automatically initialize the databse in this case if `/papercut/server/server/data/internal/derby` is missing.
+    - `entrypoint.sh` will automatically initialize the database in this case if `/papercut/server/server/data/internal/derby` is missing.

 -------